astro-group-bristol/guidelines/guides/vs-code-ssh.md

 Microsoft's VSCode is particularly well suited for this, as the extension and language support system provided by the community is still supported via the remote development, which means it _feels_ like your working on your local machine, but _executing_ on a more powerful server.

 This guide briefly details how to get this set-up.
-For illustrative purposes, I want to work with the GPU on Typhon, but I want to access Typhon via the login server Aquila.
+For illustrative purposes, we want to work with the GPU on Typhon, but we want to access Typhon via the login server Aquila.

 ```
                         ┌┐    BRISTOL SERVERS